How Do I Know If I Have a Bone Fracture?

 In some cases, such as a possible wrist fracture with an initially normal X-ray, your doctor may apply a splint to immobilize the area and order a second X-ray 10 to 14 days later when healing can make the fracture visibe.

 Occasionally, even after the fracture diagnosis has been made, you may need other tests (such as a CT scan, MRI, or angiogram, a special X-ray of blood vessels) to determine whether other tissues around the bone have been damaged.

-If your doctor suspects a skull fracture, he or she will probably skip plain X-rays altogether and proceed directly to a CT scan, which will diagnose the fracture and any more important related injuries inside the skull, such as bleeding around the brain.
+If your doctor suspects a skull fracture, he or she will probably skip plain X-rays altogether and proceed directly to a CT scan, which will diagnose the fracture and any more important related injuries or secondary injuries inside the skull, such as bleeding around the brain.

 What Are the Treatments for a Bone Fracture?

 A fracture often requires emergency treatment at a hospital.
 An example of a minor fracture that may not require emergency care is a fracture of the tip of a toe.
 If you think that bones may be broken in the back, neck, or hip or of bone is exposed, do not move the person; instead, call 911 for help.

 In other cases, you may call for assistance or transport the person to the emergency room.
 Before transporting the person, protect the injured area to avoid further damage.
-For broken arm or leg bones, put a splint (made of wood, plastic, metal, or another rigid material padded with gauze) against the area to prevent movement; wrap the splint to the area using gauze.
+For broken arm or leg bones, put a splint (made of wood, plastic, metal, or another rigid material padded with gauze) against the area to prevent movement; loosely wrap the splint to the area using gauze.
 If there is bleeding, apply pressure to stop bleeding before splinting, then elevate the fracture.